-We also contribute expertise in standards working groups that are engaged in Inclusive Publishing and develop guidelines and checklists so that best practices are clear and widely available.
+We contribute expertise in standards working groups that are engaged in Inclusive Publishing and develop guidelines and checklists so that best practices are clear and widely available.

 In addition, we promote reading systems that ensure the best possible reading experience with eyes, ears and fingers.
 The DAISY Consortium supports and helps to develop inclusive publishing ecosystem for everybody, including persons with disabilities.

 The Consortium is managed by a Board made up of representatives from all Full Member organizations.
 The Consortium is constituted as a not-for-profit association under Swiss law and is governed by Articles of Association.

 The first DAISY Standard was proprietary, originating in Sweden in 1994.
 The idea was to use digital recording and introduce some document structuring that would allow easy navigation by the user.
 In its short history, the DAISY Specification has evolved considerably.
 It offers a more flexible and pleasant reading experience for people who are blind or print disabled in a number of countries worldwide including Sweden, Japan, the United Kingdom, and the United States.

 In 1997, the DAISY Consortium decided to adopt open standards based on file formats being developed for the Internet.
 The DAISY 2.0 Specification was released in 1998, and the 2.02 recommendation was approved in February 2001.
 Release of DAISY 3, the ANSI/NISO Z39.86 2002 Standard, was official in March 2002.
 This Standard was jointly developed by the DAISY Consortium, The National Library Service for the Blind and Physically Handicapped (part of the Library of Congress), and a variety of other organizations in North America.